bamblebam/credit-card-fraud-prediction/README.md

   <img src="./images/smote_outlier.png" />
 </p>
 Even after the outlier removal the results didnt change much.
 Though the overall model could be improved by adding more layers.

+# Instructions to replicate:
+This project is done in VS code python interactive shell so it may give errors in other IDE's and code editors.
+If you are running this on VS code just execute the cells you want to see the output off. **Model building and preprocessing might take time ~10 mins.**
+If you want to just predict use the models in the [models](models) directory.
+They are tensorflow/keras models so use that to load it.

+# Details:
+* Name: Burhanuddin Rangwala
+* Roll No: 1911109
+* Class: B
+* Course: Computer Engineering
+* College: KJ Somaiya College of Engineering